-The Pharmacy, Chocolate Factory and Book Shop are all decent choices; there aren't any perfect places to practice, because there are always other restockers just like you at every shop in Neopia.
+If you are still stumped, the Pharmacy, Chocolate Factory and Book Shop are all decent choices for beginners.
+There aren't any perfect places to practice, because there are always other restockers just like you at every shop in Neopia.
 You just need practice and patience to get better and get the good items before they do!
 Just remember to familiarize yourself with the worthwhile items of whatever shops you restock.

 The Restocking Ban

 The Restocking Ban is something you get when you've been restocking for hours on end, or even for several hours on-and-off.
 What happens is that you get banned from restocking, as implied.
 Don't worry so much, though.
 It's not permanent or even a punishment; it means that you can't keep restocking, and all official shops will appear empty until the ban is lifted.
 How long the ban is in place is completely random; sometimes just a few minutes, usually a few hours, rarely a day or two.
 The ban was made so that the master restockers couldn't go on restocking from when they wake up to when they go back to bed and so get all of the good items, most likely.
 The more you refresh the sooner you'll get it, so there's no way around it.
-Many restockers use the Tiki Tack Shop to see if their ban has been lifted, simply because nobody buys much from there.
 If you are Restock Banned on your account, you are NOT allowed to use another account to get around it.